-Carnegie Singers are a community mixed voice choir.
-Founded in September 1973 by Gerald Gillett and named after the Carnegie Arts Centre.
+The Carnegie Singers are a community mixed voice choir.
+Founded in September 1974 by Gerald Gillett and named after the Carnegie Arts Centre.

-The group are conducted by resident Conductor and Musical Director Stephen Hunter-Brown and accompanied by accompanist Scott Miller.
+The group are conducted by resident Conductor and Musical Director Stephen Hunter-Brown.

-If you enjoy singing, the choir is a welcoming group to any new member, so come along to rehearsals any Wednesday evening (term-time only) 7:30 to 9:30 in the Carnegie.
+If you enjoy singing, the choir is a welcoming group to any new member, so come along to rehearsals any Wednesday evening (term-time only) 7:30pm to 9:30pm in the Carnegie Theatre & Arts Centre.
 There will be no audition required.
-Enjoy the social gathering and share your musical interests with like minded people and benefit your well-being by the singing experience!
+Enjoy the social gathering and share your musical interests with like-minded people and benefit your well-being by the singing experience!

 For further details contact: